luord/luord.github.io/content/pages/work.md

 difficulty with feedback loops in the process, or most other problems related to delivering a functional application.

-Nowadays, these problems are all exacerbated by the usage of LLM based "agents" during development, as while these tools are extremely useful and I use them myself extensively, they require a careful supervision as they can and will introduce issues in the codebase: whether making the code harder to deliver by ignoring testing paths or testing altogether, overly verbose and dense code that ignores principles like DRY or separation of concerns, ignoring simpler paths that come from lesser usage (thus less weight in the training data),
+Nowadays, these problems are all worsened by the usage of LLM based "agents" during development, as while these tools are extremely useful and I use them myself extensively, they require careful supervision as they can and will introduce issues in the codebase: whether making the code harder to deliver by ignoring testing paths or testing altogether, overly verbose and dense code that ignores principles like DRY or separation of concerns, ignoring simpler paths that come from lesser usage (thus less weight in the training data),